Gene Bremer

-Eugene Joseph Bremer (Bremmer) (July 18, 1916 – June 19, 1971) was an American pitcher in Negro league baseball.
+Eugene Joseph Bremer (Bremmer) (July 18, 1916 – June 19, 1971) was an American professional baseball pitcher in Negro league baseball.
 He played between 1932 and 1949.

 Pitching style

 The 5' 8" righthander pitched exclusively without a windup and utilized an overhand curve.

 Playing career

 Early days

 Bremer began his career in 1932 with his hometown New Orleans Crescent Stars.
 In 1935, he joined Winfield Welch's independent Shreveport Giants.

 Cincinnati Tigers

 In 1936, Bremer joined the Cincinnati Tigers, posting a 25-12 record.
 The Tigers became charter members of the Negro American League in 1937 with Bremer posting a 5-1 record in league play.

 Broadview Buffaloes

 Aside from his time with the Tigers in 1936 and 1937, Bremer was also a member of the Broadview Buffaloes, an integrated team in the Canadian Southern Saskatchewan League.
 The Buffaloes are viewed by many historians as one of the first integrated teams in all of Canada.